Sedona Hiking and Outdoor Exploration

 Hikes towards Flagstaff, throughout Coconino National Forest and south beyond Cottonwood can usually be done in a day.
 If you have any questions, please do not hesitate to call the inn, or ask Steve what hike he would personally recommend.
 Hiking the beautiful red rocks of the Sedona area is unbelievable!

-Click on Sedona Area Hiking for hikes in the area, difficulty and how to get there.
-Always remember to bring lots of water (hydration is important), wear appropriate shoes, hiking boots are best – NO flip flops, and plan your hike accordingly – tell someone where you are going, and make sure you are finished before sunset.
+Click on Sedona Hiking Trails for hikes in the area, difficulties, and how to get there.
+Always remember to bring lots of water (hydration is important), wear appropriate shoes, hiking boots are best (NO flip flops or sandals), plan your hike accordingly – tell someone where you are going, and make sure you are finished before sunset.